-While the three-flavor oscillation framework successfully accounts for the majority of experimental data, several anomalies persist that cannot be accommodated within this paradigm.
-The LSND experiment reported an excess of $\bar{\nu}_e$ events in a $\bar{\nu}_\mu$ beam~\cite{LSND:2001aii}.
-Subsequently, the MiniBooNE experiment observed similar excesses in both neutrino and antineutrino modes~\cite{MiniBooNE:2020pnu}.
-Gallium source experiments, GALLEX~\cite{GALLEX:1997lja}, SAGE~\cite{Abdurashitov:1996dp} and BEST~\cite{Barinov:2021asz} have measured fewer $\nu_e$ events than expected.
-Collectively, these short-baseline anomalies can be resolved considering the presence of additional oscillation frequencies, requiring at least one extra neutrino state ($\mathcal{O}(1)$ eV) beyond the three known active flavors~\cite{Goswami:1995yq,Gomez-Cadenas:1995epo}.
-Since precision measurements of the invisible width of the $Z$ boson at LEP restrict the number of light active neutrinos to three, any additional light neutrino species must be sterile, \emph{i.e.}, singlets under the SM gauge group~\cite{CMS:2022ett}.
+While the three-flavor framework accounts for the bulk of oscillation data, several short-baseline anomalies remain unresolved.
+The LSND experiment reported a $\bar{\nu}_e$ excess in a $\bar{\nu}_\mu$ beam~\cite{LSND:2001aii}, later corroborated by MiniBooNE~\cite{MiniBooNE:2020pnu}, while Gallium source experiments (GALLEX~\cite{GALLEX:1997lja}, SAGE~\cite{Abdurashitov:1996dp}, BEST~\cite{Barinov:2021asz}) observed deficits in $\nu_e$ event rates.
+These anomalies can be addressed by introducing at least one additional neutrino state at $\mathcal{O}(1)$~eV~\cite{Goswami:1995yq,Gomez-Cadenas:1995epo}.
+Since measurements of the invisible $Z$-boson width at LEP constrain the number of light active neutrinos to three~\cite{CMS:2022ett}, any additional light neutrino state must be sterile, i.e., singlet under the SM gauge group.
+This has motivated extensive studies of scenarios containing three active and $N$ sterile neutrinos.
+The simplest realization is the $3+1$ framework, which introduces one additional sterile state associated with an extra mass-squared splitting $\Delta m^2_{41}\sim\mathcal{O}(1)~\mathrm{eV}^2$.